stanska/BGOUnitTestsPlayground.NET/README.md

 SessionWrapperMock.Setup(wrraper => wrraper.Count()).Returns(2);
 ```

 In the apper scenraio, [XPLiteObject](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPLiteObject) is constructed with [Session](https://docs.devexpress.com/XPO/DevExpress.Xpo.Session) which is a concrete class.
-Since we can mock, with Moq framework, only interfaces and virtual methods and we don't cannot change [XPLiteObject](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPLiteObject), we can make a [wrapper interface of the Session](./MyXpoApp/ISessionWrapper.cs) and mock it.
+Since we can mock, with [Moq](https://github.com/Moq/moq4/wiki/Quickstart) framework, ONLY interfaces and virtual methods and we cannot change [XPLiteObject](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPLiteObject), we can make a [wrapper interface of the Session](./MyXpoApp/ISessionWrapper.cs) and mock it.

 ```csharp
     public interface ISessionWrapper